 First, notice first that Jesus seems to make a strong distinction 1) between “sins and. . . slander" that people commit everyday and 2) “[blaspheming] against the Holy Spirit.”
 Matthew’s version expands on this a little bit, making a contrast between 1) “[speaking] a word against [Jesus] and 2) [speaking] against the Holy Spirit.”
 So there’s something different about this one sin that sets it apart from others.

 And one obvious thing that sets it apart is the very possibility of being forgiven.
-Jesus doesn't say "If you commit this sin, you're in real trouble unless you repent and ask forgiveness."
+Jesus doesn't say "If you commit this sin, you're in real trouble unless you repent and ask forgiveness," which would really apply to any sin out there we could think of.
 No, he says that anyone committing this one sin will never be pardoned, in this life or in the one to come.
 Let me remind you, we’ll see murderers in heaven (like David), so whatever this “unpardonable” sin is, it’s not murder.
 Same with adultery.
 Same with theft.
 Also let me point you—once again—to 1 John 1:9, which promises that if we confess, he will forgive and cleanse.
 The passage in Mark is talking about an offence which, once committed, will never be forgiven.
 Not ever.

 And why would Jesus make it a point of mentioning the Holy Spirit?
 Why is offending the Holy Spirit so serious that you’ll never be forgiven?
 As opposed to offending Jesus, which I do with every sin?